GroupWorld.net Conference Room Help

 - Click to clear the contents of the current whiteboard page.

-- Click to redo the last undo.
+- Click to redo the last undo (or press ctrl+r/cmd+r).

 - Click to copy the contents of the whiteboard (or selected area, if any) to the system clipboard.